What is a Virtual Assistant?

 - produce their own PowerPoint presentations.

-The growth of mobile phone networks and direct in-dial phone numbers meant that customers could call their sales reps and other executives directly using their mobile phones.
+The growth of mobile phone networks and direct in-dial phone numbers and CloudPBX’s means that customers can call their sales reps and other executives directly using their mobile phones.
 Therefore the need for secretaries to answer calls and manage work was replaced by technology.

 A Virtual Assistant Can Be Anywhere